 We have one of the most experienced teams of specialist food safety lawyers in the UK.
 We have represented clients in several high-profile cases and been instrumental in bringing about legislative changes to provide greater protection to consumers.

 We recognise that our input can have a hugely positive impact on your life.
 That’s why we’re here to help and support you and your family at every step.

 You can contact our expert team for a free, no-obligation chat to find out how we can help you get your life back on track.

 Key food safety cases

 Natasha died after eating a sandwich baguette from Pret a Manger and suffering an allergic reaction while on a British Airways flight, her parents' legal fight led to 'Natasha's law' which changed food labelling laws

 Food Safety - Celia's story

-Celia Marsh a mother of 5 children, who tragically passed away following an anaphylactic reaction caused by the consumption of a Pret a Manger super-veg rainbow flatbread
+Celia Marsh died following an anaphylactic reaction after eating a Pret a Manger super-veg rainbow flatbread